Bird gun: Ming China

-The term bird gun (鳥銃) was mentioned in the Chinese military manual Jixiao Xinshu, published in 1560.
-The book was written by the Ming general Qi Jiguang, who encountered Japanese arquebuses during the fight against Japanese pirates in southern China (1555-1560).
-He stated in his Lianbing shiji of 1571-77 that Japanese arquebuses were the origin of Chinese matchlock firearms.
-Ming forces had obtained arquebuses by 1548, when a Ming soldier named Li Guangshou wounded a smuggler using a matchlock gun.
-In 1548-49, Zhu Wan captured matchlock weapons from a multinational group of smugglers.
-In 1562, Zheng Ruozeng said that bird guns had already entered China prior to the capture of Japanese muskets in 1548 but they were unable to produce them perfectly.
-One source states that the Ming army captured muskets from two Portuguese ships in 1523.
-Around 1553, Zhao Chen suggested manufacturing bird-beak guns against pirates.
-The Ming encountered pirates using matchlock wielding pirates again in 1554 when a Ming soldier was wounded by one.
-In 1555, Ming soldiers on the walls of Nanjing fired at pirates using matchlock guns.
+The term bird gun was mentioned in the military manual Jixiao Xinshu, published in 1560.
+The book was written by the Ming general Qi Jiguang, who encountered tanegashima firearms while fighting against Wokou (multiethnic pirate groups in the Sea of Japan) in South China (1555-1560).
+He stated in the Lianbing shiji (1571-77) that the tanegashima were the origin of Chinese matchlocks.

+Ming forces had obtained arquebuses by 1548 when a Ming soldier named Li Guangshou wounded a smuggler using a matchlock.
+In 1548-49, Zhu Wan captured matchlocks from a multinational group of smugglers.
+In 1562, Zheng Ruozeng stated that bird guns had already entered China before the seizure of Tanegashima in 1548, but were not yet being produced there.
+However, another source states that the Ming army captured matchlocks from two Portuguese ships in 1523.
+Around 1553, Zhao Chen proposed manufacturing bird-beak guns to combat pirates.
+The Ming re-encountered matchlock-wielding Wokou in 1554 when a Ming soldier was wounded by one.
+In 1555, Ming soldiers on the walls of Nanjing fired at Wokou using matchlocks.
 One Chinese source credits the pirate Wang Zhi with introducing arquebuses to the Chinese government.
-An official asked him to manufacture arquebuses after he surrendered in 1558.
-By 1558, mass production of arquebuses began in Chinese state arsenals - that year the first batch of 10,000 guns was produced.
-In the same year, many pirates were gunned down by Ming soldiers wielding matchlock guns.
+An official ordered him to manufacture them after his surrender in 1558.
+By 1558, mass production of arquebuses began in Chinese state arsenals.
+That year, the first batch of 10,000 guns was produced.
+In the same year, many Wokou were gunned down by Ming soldiers wielding matchlocks.

-By the last stage of the Ming dynasty, bird guns were used extensively, but were not the main infantry weapon.
-A military report from the early 1620s, during the war with the Jurchens, asked for the mobilization of 130,000 new soldiers and production of 7,000 hand cannons (three-eyed guns) and bird guns.
-During 1618-1622 Ming Ministry of Works reported the production of 6,425 muskets, 98,547 polearms and swords, 26,214 great “horse decapitator” swords and 42,800 bows.
-In 1629 Minister of Rites Xu Guangqi, a Christian convert under the Portuguese influence, proposed the formation of new brigades consisting of 5,200 infantry each, 1,200 armed with bird guns.
+By the late Ming dynasty, bird guns were used extensively, but were not the primary infantry weapon.
+A military report from the early 1620s, during the war with the Later Jin dynasty of the Jurchens, requested the mobilization of 130,000 new soldiers and production of 7000 san yan chong (hand cannons) and bird guns.
+During the 1618-1622 period, the Ming Ministry of Works reported the production of 6425 muskets, 98,547 polearms and swords, 26,214 great “horse decapitator” swords, and 42,800 bows.
+In 1629, the Minister of Rites Xu Guangqi, a Catholic convert under Portuguese influence, proposed the formation of new brigades consisting of 5200 infantry each, of which 1200 would be armed with bird guns.